John Cena, Nikki Bella Marriage Update: Bella Wants Children, What About John?

-Now that John Cena and Nikki Bella are engaged, fans of WWE are wondering when the power couple is going to announce that they have decided on a marriage date.
-Furthermore, there are many who are still wondering if the World Champion will want to have kids of his own.
-Earlier this week, Bella talked about Cena’s take on the possibility of having children and why she thinks that he can be an amazing father.
+Now that John Cena and Nikki Bella are engaged, fans of WWE are wondering when the power couple will announce that they have decided on a marriage date.
+Furthermore, there are many who are still wondering if the wrestler will want to have kids of his own.
+Earlier this week, Bella talked about Cena’s take on the possibility of having children and why she thinks he can be an amazing father.

-During Nikki’s recent interview with ABC News, WWE Diva talked how frustrating it was when John openly stated that he does not wish to have children in future.
-As many of WWE fans remember that one of the earlier episodes from Total Divas showed John talking about marrying Nikki but tried to duck out when she asked about his views on having children.
+During Nikki’s recent interview with ABC News, the WWE Diva talked about how frustrating it was when John openly stated that he does not wish to have children in the future.
+As many WWE fans remember, one of the earlier episodes from Total Divas showed John talking about marrying Nikki but also trying to duck out when she asked about his views on having children.

 “I’ve told you that I don’t want to get married and I don’t want to have kids and you do want to get married and you do want to have kids, so I feel there’s this time bomb over my head,” Cena said to Bella when she shared her fears with him.